 - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - DfE guidance Keeping Children Safe in Education 2016 (KCSIE) - Working Together to Safeguard Children 2015 (WTSC) - Framework for the Assessment of Children in Need and their Families (2000) - Kent and Medway Safeguarding Children Procedures (Online, 2016) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are pupils under 18 years of age.
+This includes: - DfE guidance Keeping Children Safe in Education 2016 (KCSIE) - Working Together to Safeguard Children 2015 (WTSC) - Ofsted guidance 'Inspecting safeguarding in early years, education and skills' (2016) - Framework for the Assessment of Children in Need and their Families (2000) - Kent and Medway Safeguarding Children Procedures (Online, 2016) - Early Years and Foundation Stage Framework 2017 (EYFS) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are pupils under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State.

-3. Definition of safeguarding
+3. Definition of Safeguarding

 - "Safeguarding is not just about protecting children from deliberate harm.
 It includes a wide range of issues relating to pupil's welfare, health and safety."
 (Inspecting safeguarding in early years, education and skills, Ofsted, September 2016)

 - All safeguarding policies will be reviewed on an annual (minimum) basis by the Governing Body which has responsibility for oversight of school safeguarding and child protection systems.
 The Designated Safeguarding Lead / Head of School will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
 The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.

 - The school acknowledges that this policy will incorporate a range of safeguarding issues including (but not limited to):

 - Bullying (including cyberbullying)

-- Children missing education
+- Children missing education (CME)

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

-- o Domestic violence
+- Domestic violence

-- o Drugs and alcohol
+- Drugs and alcohol misuse

 - Fabricated or induced illness

+- Faith Abuse

+- Female Genital Mutilation (FGM)

-- Gangs and youth violence
+- o Gangs and youth violence

+- o Gender based abuse and violence against women and girls

 - o Hate

-- Honour based violence, including Female Genital Mutilation (FGM)
+- Honour based abuse

-- Mental health
+- o Mental health

+- Missing children and adults

 - Online Safety

-- Prevent (Radicalisation and extremism)
+- Prevent duty (Radicalisation and extremism)

-- Private fostering
+- o Private fostering

-- Relationship abuse and gender-based violence
+- Relationship abuse

+- o Human trafficking and modern slavery

 - Youth Produced Sexual Imagery or "Sexting"

-- Trafficking